Topics Map > Infrastructure > Backups > ADSM

 - Given the high volume of data that is transferred when using it, the Network Backup Service can not be used from off-campus or from any type of outside connection.
 It may be used only with ethernet or UIC-Wireless connections on the Chicago UIC campus.
 The huge amount of data transferred during network backup makes it unusable over modem connections, or any type of DSL or cable TV connection even if physically located on campus.

 - Back up only your files and documents, not scratch directories and not operating systems or software files that you can get back by re-installing.
-(The default options files provided with the ACCC client software is already set up to do this.)
+(The default options files provided with the Technology Solutions client software is already set up to do this.)

 Warnings about the restriction to backing up only one machine.